Q. I was not offered a room but still really want to live on campus. What are my chances?

 Rooms in the three, four and five bedroom apartments have telephones and these are only to receive calls and make internal calls.
 External calls can be made using a Phone Card purchased in the SPAR Shop on campus.
 Internet Connectivity is available to each bedroom in the Residences at a charge of €60 per year deducted from your utilities prepayment*.
 This service is available 24 hours per day and without the corresponding telephone access charges.
 You can connect to any of the university IP based systems using either your PC or laptop.
 You will need a PC or laptop running Windows 95/98 or Windows NT and an ethernet network card.

-*Please note cables are not included but can be purchased from the Students Union or Library.
+*Please note cables are not included but can be purchased from the Accommodation Reception.

 Q. Are the rooms insured?